Adwai-T/Notes/Java/Spring.md

 foo.name=Adwait
 ```

+> The `classpath` is the path that the Java runtime environment searches for classes and other resource files.
+>
+> While using spring boot with maven `resources/` is the classpath where we put our properties files and use as we did above.
+>
+> We could create directories in the classpath and refer to them to get resources `@PropertySource("classpath:properties/credentials.properties")`
+>
+> `classpath` is always relative to the classpath root.
+If you put a `/` at the start of the path, it is silently removed.

 If we want to use Spring version 4.2 or lower, it cannot directly access the properties file and we need to specify a special bean for the functionality.
 The following code registers the required bean to the Spring context.

 ```java